Bethel Church (Redding): Shared conference networks

+Bethel’s primary formal network is the Bethel Leaders Network (BLN), which connects pastors and ministry leaders for training and relationship; BLN replaced or consolidated earlier networking efforts such as Global Legacy.

 Politics

 Presidency of Donald Trump

-In 2016, senior pastor Bill Johnson outlined why he voted for Donald Trump in a Facebook post, where he criticized abortion, open borders, the welfare system, same-sex marriage, socialism, political correctness, and globalization, all as contrary to God's will.
-His wife and senior pastor, Beni Johnson, has also supported Trump.
+In a 2016 Facebook post, senior pastor Bill Johnson explained his decision to vote for Donald Trump, citing concerns about abortion, same-sex marriage, and globalization, which he described as contrary to biblical values.
+His wife and senior pastor, Beni Johnson, also expressed support for Trump.

-The church continued to be supportive of Trump during his presidency.
-Bethel Music leaders Brian Johnson, Jenn Johnson, and Sean Feucht were among the worship leaders who visited Trump in the Oval Office, where they prayed for him and sang worship music.
+Johnson continued to be supportive of Trump during his presidency.
+Bethel Music leaders Brian Johnson and Jenn Johnson, and former worship leader Sean Feucht were among the worship leaders who visited Trump in the Oval Office, where they prayed for him and sang worship music.

 During the impeachment process of Trump, senior associate leader Kris Vallotton prophesied during a sermon, 10 days before the impeachment started, that God would end the process, stating "the Lord is gonna step into the impeachment process.
 I mean I know it's gonna happen".
-He went on to say that he believed God would give Trump another term.
-But according to Vallotton, this was "not about politics", rather it was a prophetic word.
-He claimed to have prophesied that Obama would win and that he on a biblical basis loved and prayed for Obama as he said Christians are called to do for their leaders.
+He went on to say that he believed God would give Trump another term and that "even though people may not fully understand why God would want to keep Trump in office they should just trust that there is a greater plan".
+According to Vallotton, this was "not about politics".
+Vallotton later apologized for being wrong about the prophecy.